areaDetector/ADCore/documentation/areaDetectorArchitecture_README.txt

 In current version of office on my laptop
-Use File/Save As/ to save as a PNG file.
+Convert to PDF, then save PDF as PNG in Acrobat.
+Leads to better resolution

 In older version of office: